Greyisheep/hashem-api-tutorial/Day-1/demos/grpc-demo-materials.md

 - "Notice the streaming capabilities - server can push data to clients"
 - "Type safety is built-in - no more runtime JSON parsing errors"

-### Performance demo (5 min):
-- "Let's compare getting team performance data"
-- Run both REST and gRPC calls side by side
-- "Notice the difference in response time and payload size"

-### Streaming demo (3 min):
+### Run the REAL demo (8 min):
+- "Let's run the actual gRPC demo"
+- Execute `./start-real-demo.sh`
-- "Here's the real power - watch real-time task updates"
+- "Watch the real-time streaming and performance differences"
-- Start gRPC stream, simulate task updates
-- "No polling, no missed updates, no delays"
+- "Notice how the server pushes updates without polling"

 ### Decision framework (2 min):
 - "So when would you choose each?"